Response to Climate Change

 • Implementation of risk reduction through multiple purchasing

-• Advance arrangements in line with business content so that a certain level of production activity can be carried out even if supply is interrupted, appropriate inventory management and thorough operation, etc.
+• Advance arrangements, appropriate inventory management, and thorough operation in line with business content so that a certain level of production activity can be carried out even if supply is interrupted, etc.